awaseem/2day-api/README.md

 <h1 align="center">2Day 📻</h1>

-<p align="center">Transform your writing into engaging AI-generated podcasts.
+Transform your writing into engaging AI-generated podcasts.
 Ditch the mics and sound-proof rooms, and tap into a new audience base without the added effort.
 2day converts your blogs and articles into audio podcasts.
-See it in action <a href="https://listen2day.com">here</a></p>
+See it in action [here](https://listen2day.com)

+Looking for the source code for the demo site?
+It's available [here](https://github.com/awaseem/2day-demo)

 # Getting started